New bill focuses on higher ed to rebuild Ohio’s population, future workforce - NewsBreak

 Income Tax Break: Among the most ambitious provisions, the GROW Act would allow a graduate of any Ohio 4-year college or university three years without state income tax if they remain in Ohio after graduation.
 Cross explained graduates would apply for the refund each year.

-University presidents praised the bill, saying the combination of grants, loans and opportunities for real world experience could give Ohio’s higher education a competitive edge.
-It comes as a decades-long deindustrialization of the Midwest contributes to population decline in many parts of Ohio.
+University presidents praised the bill, saying the combination of grants, loans and opportunities for real-world experience could give Ohio’s higher education a competitive edge.
+It comes as decades-long deindustrialization of the Midwest contributes to population decline in many parts of Ohio.

 “The future of this country depends on innovation exactly in states like Ohio and the Midwest,” said Dr. Kristina Johnson, the Ohio State University president.